snyk/node-dump-stacks/README.md

 It writes json lines to `stderr`, in a format similar to [`bunyan`](https://github.com/trentm/node-bunyan) / [`pino`](https://github.com/pinojs/pino).

+As this is a native module, it is sensitive to `node` build and runtime versions.
+That is, you cannot build on one version, then run on a different version, and you cannot build on one platform and run on another.
+There are no binaries available for this package, either in the source, in the npm package, or in THE CLOUD.
+If you are struggling with CI vs. docker image, consider adding `npm rebuild` to your `Dockerfile`, which will isolate your production build from your CI build.

 ## Local development
 Node v14, v16 and v18 are currently supported.
 Other versions are likely to work, PRs accepted.